peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 </cac:Response>
 ```

-Customer rejects the invoice based on the supplier not delivering the goods according to the agreed conditions.
+Customer rejects the invoice based on the supplier using an incorrect VAT code for an invoiced product.

 ```XML
 <cac:Response>